World > Camera > Docking#

 LayoutManager handles the positioning and management of World objects within an application window.

-It is accessed via world.layout and delegates layout behavior (e.g., docking, switching, removing) to the underlying App and WorldsManager.
+It is stored internally on world._layout, while the public API is exposed via world.camera and delegates layout behavior to the underlying App and WorldsManager.

 Public Data Attributes: